-The Mexican spotted owl occurred in Boulder County historically, but has not been seen here since the Threatened and Endangered Species Act was passed in 1973.
+The Mexican spotted owl occurred in Boulder County historically, but has not been seen here since the Threatened and Endangered

+Species Act was passed in 1973.
 The nearest known nest is located south of Denver in Douglas County.
-A detailed search of Coal Creek, Boulder and Lefthand canyons and their tributaries is planned for the summer of 1995.
+A detailed search of Coal Creek, Boulder and Lefthand Canyons in 1995 failed to find any.